 Not getting enough sleep skews our ability to control our emotions.
-In the long term, this may increase our risk of developing a psychological condition.
-In turn, conditions like anxiety and depression may cause further sleep disruption.
+In the long term, this may lead to psychological disorders or worsened overall mental health.
+Conditions like anxiety and depression end up causing further sleep deprivation.
 Most people know firsthand that sleep affects their psychological state, better sleep means better mental health.
 After all, there’s a reason it’s said that somebody is in an exceedingly bad mood or waking up on the wrong side of the bed, as the saying goes.
 As it seems, there’s quite a little bit of truth behind this colloquial saying.
 Sleep is closely connected to mental and emotional health and has demonstrated links to depression, anxiety, manic depressive illness, and other conditions.

 While research is ongoing to better understand the connections between mental state and sleep, the evidence so far points to a bidirectional relationship.
 Mental disorders tend to create sleep disorders as well.
 At the same time, poor sleep, including insomnia, are often a contributing factor to the initiation and worsening of mental problems.
 Both sleep and psychological state are complex issues littered with a mess of things, but, given their close association, there’s strong reason to believe that curing sleep disorders can have a beneficial impact on mental state and might be a component of treating many psychiatric disorders.